open-telemetry/opamp-spec/specification.md

 constraint to prevent a compromised Server from rotating the Agent onto an attacker-controlled trust anchor.

+When the payload trust anchor approaches expiry or must be replaced, rotation is handled by the same out-of-band mechanism used to provision it initially (for example, updating the certificate file in the Agent's configuration and restarting the Agent).
+Operators SHOULD plan for this operational burden, such as using a long-lived root CA or automating certificate distribution through their existing configuration-management tooling.

 ### Opt-in and Backwards Compatibility

 Message Attestation is a strict opt-in feature.